tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

 Modern techniques involve a "parallel analysis," in which the computer generates random data (based on your data) but with *no* underlying factors.
-Where the results from your data differ from the results of the simulated data, you have evidence for a factor.
+Where your data differ from the simulated data, you have evidence for a factor.
 We count the number of times that occurs, and that is the number of factors you have.

     fa.parallel(dat, fm = 'minres', fa = 'fa')